-We showcase the listing page of Grand Theatre Frankfort, KY, a renowned Arts/entertainment/nightlife business located at 308 St. Clair Street , Frankfort, ZIP Code 40601, Kentucky.
-This business is a proud member of the local community, providing for customers in the Frankfort area and beyond.
+We introduce the listing page of Grand Theatre Frankfort, KY, a well-known Arts Entertainment Nightlife business located at 308 St. Clair Street , Frankfort, ZIP Code 40601, Kentucky.
+This business is a valued contributor of the local community, catering to customers in the Frankfort area and beyond.

-As a leading Arts/entertainment/nightlife provider, Grand Theatre Frankfort, KY offers excellent services and products that meet the finest standards of quality and customer satisfaction.
-They are well situated for residents and visitors in the Frankfort area, ensuring proximity to their services.
+As a top Arts Entertainment Nightlife provider, Grand Theatre Frankfort, KY offers outstanding services and products that meet the best standards of quality and customer satisfaction.
+They are easily accessible for residents and visitors in the Frankfort area, ensuring convenience to their services.

-This business is listed under the Arts/entertainment/nightlife category in the United States Local Business Directory on BestYell.com.
-You can rely on our directory for reliable and verified business listings across the USA.
+This business is listed under the Arts Entertainment Nightlife category in the United States Local Business Directory on BestYell.com.
+You can trust our directory for reliable and verified business listings across the USA.

 The Grand Theatre is a 428 seat performing and visual arts center.
 This theatre will have state wide impact.
 It will bring educational opportunities to Kentucky's children.